DonMVB/aws/AWS_Assoc_SAA_C02.md

 ### 1.7.3.
 SSD vs. HDD:
 - SSD-backed volumes are built for transactional workloads involving frequent read/write operations, where the dominant performance attribute is IOPS. **Rule of thumb**: Will your workload be IOPS heavy?
 Plan for SSD.
 - HDD-backed volumes are built for large streaming workloads where throughput (measured in MiB/s) is a better performance measure than IOPS. **Rule of thumb**: Will your workload be throughput heavy?
 Plan for HDD.
+- The "Annualized Failure Rate" of EBS is better than traditional data center storage (Pearson Practice Test - note that Trad DC Storage isn;;t defined....)

 ![hdd_vs_ssd](https://user-images.githubusercontent.com/13093517/84944872-76165b80-b0b4-11ea-819c-a93deb999ea2.png)